deshartman/crelay-ivr-replacement/server/assets/ivrWalkContext.md

 5. Document the complete path using `write_legs` tool
 6. Terminate the call

-### Terminal Conditions (End Call Immediately)
+### Terminal Conditions (Different Actions Required)

+#### Immediate Silent Termination:
 - Hold music starts playing
-- "Please wait" or "Please hold" messages
+- "Please wait" or "Please hold" messages (including "Please hold the line and we will be with you shortly")
-- Queue position announcements
+- Queue position announcements ("You are number X in the queue")
-- Human agent answers
-- Account information requests
+- Automated survey questions ("How would you rate", "Press one for yes", satisfaction surveys)
+- "Thank you for calling" or call completion messages
+- Any message indicating you're waiting for a representative or in a queue
 - No other options available in the menu

+#### Speak Then Terminate (Human Agent):
+- Human agent answers (live person voice, not automated)
+- Action: 1) Call set-listen-mode tool with false to enable speech, 2) Apologize for interruption and explain testing IVR system, 3) Hang up

+#### Document Request Then Terminate (Account Info):
+- Account information requests (asking for account number, PIN, etc.)
+- Action: Document what account details were requested for future test setup, then terminate

 ## Documentation Requirements